masoumezabihi/data_engineering_capstone_project/mini_projects/ticket_system_pipeline/README.md

 # Data Pipeline Mini Project

-In this project, a Python program reads sales data from a file named 'third_party_sales_1.csv', formats the data, and loads it into a MySQL database table called 'ticket_sales'.
+In this project, a Python program reads sales data from a file named **third_party_sales_1.csv**, formats the data, and loads it into a MySQL database table called **ticket_sales**.
 After that, it performs some analysis and displays the results on the screen.

 ### Prerequisites